 Arduino Nano RP2040 Connect

 This board is no longer supported.
 The last OpenMV firmware release for the Arduino Nano RP2040 Connect is 4.7.0.
 No further firmware updates, bug fixes, or new features will be issued for this target.
 The information below is preserved for users running 4.7.0 or earlier.

 The Arduino Nano RP2040 Connect is a 45 × 18 mm Arduino‑Nano‑form‑factor board built around the Raspberry Pi RP2040 — a dual ARM Cortex‑M0+ running at 133 MHz with 264 KB of internal SRAM.
-Wireless and BLE come from a U‑blox NINA‑W102 module, and the board carries an LSM6DSOX 6‑axis IMU, an MP34DT06 PDM microphone, and an ATECC608A secure element.
-Compared with the OpenMV camera boards, the Nano RP2040 Connect has no on‑board image sensor — the OpenMV firmware here is mostly used for sensor fusion, audio capture, and wireless work.
+WiFi and BLE come from a U‑blox NINA‑W102 module, and the board carries an LSM6DSOX 6‑axis IMU and an MP34DT06 PDM microphone.
+The OpenMV firmware drives all of these from MicroPython.

+Arduino Nano RP2040 Connect